Austinfr/Aus-Chal-1-Hor/README.md

 ## Tests

-If the website loads properly, click on all three of the nav links at the top nav bar and see if they work
+If the website loads properly and looks like the [Goal](#goal), click on all three of the nav links at the top nav bar and see if they work